Foam Rolling Quads: How to Actually Do It Right

 - Standing quad stretch: Pull your heel toward your glute, keep your knees together, push your hips slightly.
 Hold 30 seconds per side.

 The stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) helps you hold deeper stretches safely, especially if your flexibility isn't great yet.
-For a deeper look at foam rolling technique and timing, the [complete guide to foam rolling](/blog/the-complete-guide-to-foam-rolling) covers the full framework.
+For more on [using a stretching strap for leg work](/blog/how-to-use-a-yoga-strap-for-hamstrings-step-by-step-guide), we've got a full guide.

 ## A Simple Quad Recovery Routine

-what a complete quad foam rolling session looks like, and it takes about 5 minutes:
+what a complete quad foam rolling session looks like, takes about 5 minutes:

 1. Both quads on the roller, 4-5 slow passes (30 seconds)